chinthatellambura/chinthatellambura.github.io-website/_pages/hiring.md

 - Thank you for your interest in my research, ECE, and the University of Alberta.

-- I typically recruit about 2 new students a year.
+- I typically recruit a few students each year.

 - A typical student I would recruit would have most (not necessarily all) of the following traits: